FJGarden/FJGarden/README.md

 - 👀 I’m interested in minecraft and code
 - 🌱 I’m currently learning code
 - 💞️ I’m looking to collaborate on code
-- 📫 How to reach me by email finnian.stevensons@gmail.com please dont spam
 - ⚡ Fun fact: i like science and math

 <!---